Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 As a worker in Spain, you can benefit from upskilling or reskilling.
 Spain has government-funded vocational training courses for both employees and those that are unemployed.
 The training is funded through Spanish social security contributions, the European Social Fund, and the Spanish Public State Employment Service (Servicio Público de Empleo Estatal – SPEE).
 Each employee can claim 20 hours of free training per year.

 Training for the unemployed is mostly funded through the SPEE and managed by the educational authorities of the Autonomous Communities.
 Programs vary across regions but typically include transferable skills and beginner-level courses (e.g., administration, retail).
 Most regions also have a specific program for young people.

 Terminating the employment relationship in Spain

+In Spain, express dismissal, or dismissal without cause, is not legal.
 An employer in Spain can legally dismiss an employee for three reasons:

-Disciplinary (despido disciplinario): is a consequence of issues such as repeated or unjustified absences or being chronically late to work.
+Disciplinary (despido disciplinario): a consequence of issues such as repeated or unjustified absences or being chronically late to work.
 It can also happen if an employee insults, physically harms, or harasses the employer, other employees, or their household members.
-Other grounds for disciplinary dismissal include contract violations and substance abuse that affects the employee’s work.
+Other grounds for disciplinary dismissal include contract violations and substance abuse affecting the employee’s work.
 When dismissing an employee for disciplinary reasons, the employer must inform them in writing of the reasons for the decision and the date of termination.
 If the employee is a trade union member, the employer must consult union delegates.